xuhdev/vim-latex-live-preview/README.md

 The path to the root file can be an absolute path or a relative path, in which case it is **relative to the parent directory of the current file**.

+:warning: if `<root-filename>` contains special characters (such as space), they must be escaped manually.

 Configuration
 -------------